 Search Match enables the recognition of negative keywords, ensuring campaigns are not delivered on irrelevant searches and could lead to wasted budget.
 For example, if working for a gambling company it is best to avoid high bidding for broad search terms like ‘cards’ which may waste budget on irrelevant results, for example, birthday cards rather than blackjack.

-These are clearly topline tips to get started, if you’d like to hear more about how we plan and execute App Store Ad campaigns to deliver profitable growth for your business, please contact us to find out more.
+If you’d like to hear more about how we plan and execute App Store Ad campaigns to deliver profitable growth for your business, get in touch with our team.